-The South Carolina Disaster Recovery Board - In Place
+The South Carolina Recovery Advisory Board - In Place

-The State Disaster Recovery Board advises the South Carolina Disaster Recovery Office (SCDRO) regarding general directives, strategic policy decisions and prioritization of the State's recovery efforts.
-SCDRO represents diverse interests across the State, communicates and coordinates services and events, and provides strategic planning for the recovery response.
+The State Disaster Recovery Advisory Board advises the South Carolina Disaster Recovery Office (SCDRO) team regarding general directives, strategic policy decisions and prioritization of the state's recovery efforts.
+SCDRO represents diverse interests across the state, communicates and coordinates services and events, and provides strategic planning for the recovery response.

-The State Disaster Recovery Board members are appointed by the Governor.
-Members of the Board elect the chairperson.
+The State Recovery Advisory Board members are appointed by the Governor.
+Members of the Advisory Board elect the chairperson.